 - The physical bulk of the bridge as evident from the Eleanor Schonell Bridge

 - The value residents put on the trees, nature and tranquillity of Orleigh and Riverside Drive Parks.
 They are the only parklands with these qualities in our bustling peninsula.

-Kurilpa Futures prepared a detailed Towards an Integrated Strategy for the Kurilpa Peninsula which it sent to Council in April 2019.
-The plan outlines that development outcomes for Kurilpa peninsula have been limited to building approvals.
+Kurilpa Futures prepared a detailed Towards an Integrated Strategy for the Kurilpa Peninsula paper which it sent to Council in April 2019.
+The paper highlights that development outcomes for Kurilpa peninsula have been limited to building approvals.

 “As yet the group has not had a response from Council to its submission.
 We consider that the recent announcement of the two new bridges in West End is further evidence of piecemeal projects rather than a strategic land use planning approach”, Ms Abrahams said.

 For more information on the proposed bridges see the Brisbane City Council site HERE